 - Inconsistent socialisers: Sometimes they’re happy to socialise at the drop of a hat, other times not?
 Maybe it’s about needing to be alone as they’re de-energised?

 - Dislike spontaneous phone call: Many introverts don’t like being interrupted while concentrating and certainly don’t like unexpected calls, or people dropping in on their desk to ask a question.
 Of course, this could apply to anybody sometimes, but does your team member have a greater preference for working through stuff alone?

 - Prefer email to phone: For some people emails allow greater self expression that phone calls.
 Phone calls, like zoom calls, can be harder because of the missing non verbal clues.

-If you understand the communication preferences and activity [preferences for your team in more detail, you can help them (and yourself) to be more productive by working slightly differently with them.
+If you understand the communication and activity preferences for your team in more detail, you can help them (and yourself) be more productive by working slightly differently with them.